es-labs/vue-antd-template/README.md

 # setup your env file
 cp .env.development.sample .env.development

-# setup apploader.js to choose folder to use for development in src/apps
+# setup apploader.js to specify web folder (can have ONLY 1) to use
 cp src/apps/apploader.js.sample src/apps/apploader.js

 # to make your custom app you can either
 # - 1. continue development in src/apps/web-sample
 # - 2. rename src/apps/web-sample and develop from there
-# - 3. make a copy of apps/web-sample and rename it and work from there
+# - 3. make a copy of src/apps/web-sample and rename it and work from there
 ```

 In `src/apps/apploader.js`, change the `web-sample` to the folder you are using for development